dumbdevss/movement-tutorial/document_management/building_the_document_management_interface.md

 **Implementation Notes:**

-- Uses the `useView` hook to query blockchain data
+- `moduleName`: References our Move module containing the smart contract functions
+- `functionName`: The specific view function we want to call
-- Passes the user's wallet address as an argument
+- `args`: Parameters passed to the function (in this case, the user's wallet address)
-- Captures loading state and errors for UI management
+- The hook returns data, error state, and loading state for comprehensive UI handling

 ### TODO 4: Implement file upload to Pinata